captainaomi/NaomiMowbray_T1A3/readme.md

 You should be able to find it on your computer at **Downloads**, then **NaomiMowbray_T1A3-main**, then go into the folder called **src**, and you'll see **scores.csv** there 😊

-### Have fun and enjoy saving the day with my Python Hangman game!
+### Have fun and enjoy saving the man with my Python Hangman game!